-- Call to Action: ”Give us a Call Today” or “Visit mywebsite.com.”
+- Call to Action: ”Give us a Call Today” or “Visit www.mywebsite.com.”

-Use big fonts for headline and call to action.
-Adjust the font size to the importance of the information.
+Emphasize important key messages by highlighting them in bold or italic, or using bigger size fonts.
+But use big fonts for the headline and call to action.
+Adjust the font size to match the importance of the information.

-Traditional offset printing is suitable for high-quality prints, accurate color reproduction and large (over 1,000 pieces) runs.
+Traditional offset printing is suitable for simple, high-quality prints with consistent color and large runs over 2,000 pieces.
 Also, it supports a large variety of paper type with custom finishes.

-While digital printing is more advantageous for short runs, with offset printing, the more you print, the cheaper is the price per piece.
-As a general rule, if it’s under 1,000 pieces, it will be cheaper to produce on a digital printer.
+While digital printing is more advantageous for short runs, with offset printing, the more you print- the cheaper is the price per piece.
+As a general rule, if it’s under 2,000 pieces, it will be cheaper to produce on a digital printer.

 We hope that the information provided in this guide is helpful in creating your own trifold brochure.
 If you are interested in having a design created by one of our professional designers, give us a call!
 We have creative professionals who will design any type of brochure that is sure to attract your audience, as well as high quality digital and offset printers, for a professional finish.